-Although Meyer had pushed for and succeeded in giving Star Trek a visual overhaul when he directed The Wrath of Khan, this time even he felt constrained by what had become established.
+Although Meyer had pushed for and succeeded in giving Star Trek a visual overhaul when he co-wrote and directed The Wrath of Khan, this time even he felt constrained by what had become established.

 There are certain things about Star Trek that are immutable.
 You don’t change them, or you can only change them in very limited, cosmetic ways.

-The idea was discarded by Paramount and, with the twenty-fifth anniversary of Star Trek only a year away, the studio turned to Leonard Nimoy and Nicholas Meyer to quickly come up with an appropriate adventure, using all the original actors.
+Gene Roddenberry and Martin S. Davis, the CEO of Paramount’s parent company, rejected the idea.
+With the twenty-fifth anniversary of Star Trek only one year away, the studio turned to Meyer Leonard Nimoy to quickly come up with an appropriate adventure, using all the original actors.

 He had an idea, the germ of an idea of how to make Star Trek VI.
 Basically, as he put it, “The wall comes down in outer space.”
 The wall had just come down in Berlin.
 As he explained to me, the Klingons had always been Star Trek‘s stand-in for the Russians.
 If there was no more Soviet Empire, as there was no more Klingon Empire, who am I?
 Who am I if I have no enemy to define me?

 Meyer hashed out the details with Denny Martin Flinn, originally a theater man who had gone into writing mystery novels and who had worked as Meyer’s assistant for the preceding four years.